Ethernet MHz Speed: Does It Make a Difference?

 Written by Don Schultz, trueCABLE Technical Sales Representative & Fluke Networks Certified Technician

-Frequently, the “MHz” speed rating of an Ethernet cable is an important checkbox for many shoppers.
+Frequently, the ethernet cable MHz speed rating of an ethernet cable is an important checkbox for many shoppers.
 What exactly does this mean to your network?
-Does higher MHz speed matter when it comes to Ethernet cable and it’s Category?
+Does higher ethernet cable MHz speed matter when it comes to ethernet cable and its category?
 Does this equate to higher bandwidth?
 The answer is not a simple yes or no, as you likely have guessed by now.
 Let’s pump the brakes for a moment and start defining what some of these terms really mean.
 Then we will put this in a real-world situation so that everyone can make sense of it.

 MHz or Megahertz Defined

 - Megahertz is a clock speed measurement of how fast something can go